Club: FC Nordsjælland | Opening: 2000 | Capacity: 10,300 (500 standing)

 History and description

-Farum Park was built in 2000 to replace Nordsjælland’s old stadium that had stood at the same site.
+Right to Dream Park, initially known as Farum Park, was built in 2000 to replace Nordsjælland’s old stadium that had stood at the same site.

 Farum Park was the first Danish top league club to install an artificial pitch at their stadium.
 This was done before the 2012/13 season.